Axionore/helix-privacy/helix-phone-os/docs/network-privacy.md

 - Local cache with rollback protection; audit when lists update or are overridden by policy.

 ## To do
 - Define AIDL between NPS and Policy Engine for per-domain routing directives.
+(INetPrivacy stub exists)
-- Add blocklist update source and signature format.
+- Add blocklist update source and signature format. (sources.json stub; BlocklistManager hash check stub)
-- Implement health checks for VPN/Tor daemons and fail-closed logic.
+- Implement health checks for VPN/Tor daemons and fail-closed logic. (hooks in NetPrivacyService)